Lehigh Valley: Professional baseball

 In 2008, Coca-Cola Park, an 8,278-seat Minor League baseball stadium, opened in east-side Allentown.
 The stadium is the home field for the Lehigh Valley IronPigs, the Triple-A affiliate of the Philadelphia Phillies of Major League Baseball.
 The team previously played as the Ottawa Lynx from 1993 until moving to Allentown in 2008.
 The club's move to the Lehigh Valley brought the franchise closer to Philadelphia and the Phillies' large Lehigh Valley fan base.
 The team's name is a reference to pig iron, which is used in steelmaking for which the Lehigh Valley area is known worldwide.
 Groundbreaking ceremonies for Coca-Cola Park were held September 6, 2006, and construction was completed in December 2007.
 The stadium's first game was March 30, 2008, featuring the Phillies major league team playing the Lehigh Valley IronPigs.

 Professional ice hockey

 On September 10, 2014, the PPL Center, an 8,500-seat arena in Center City Allentown, was opened as the new home arena for the Lehigh Valley Phantoms, the American Hockey League affiliate of the Philadelphia Flyers, and for other sporting and entertainment events.
 The Phantoms began play at PPL Center with their 2014–15 season.
-The arena takes up the entire block between Seventh and Eighth Streets and Hamilton Boulevard and Linden Street.
+The arena takes up the entire block between Seventh and Eighth and Hamilton and Linden streets.